- Skeletal system

 The facial papilla is the side of the interdental gingiva facing the oral vestibule, but the lingual papilla faces the oral cavity proper.
-The col region is the valley-like slight depression that connects both sides of the interdental gingiva - the facial papilla with the lingual papilla.
+The col region is the valley-like slight depression that connects the peak of the facial papilla with the peak of the lingual papilla.

-In the tooth neck region, collagen fibers from the gums connect with tooth collagen fibers from the round ligament of the tooth, so the gingiva and each tooth connect very closely.
-It is the only place where the epithelium does not have signs of keratinization.
-Between the surface of the tooth and gingiva is a physiological gum pocket.
-In healthy gums, it is very microscopic, but it becomes more prominent and pathological in several diseases.
+In the tooth neck area, collagen fibers from the gingiva connect with the collagen fibers from the round ligament of the tooth.
+It is the only site where the gingival epithelium does not have signs of keratinization.
+Between the surface of the tooth and gingiva is a physiological space called the gum pocket.
+In healthy gums, it is very microscopic, but it becomes wider and can be a site of infection during several disorders.

-The primary function of the gingiva is the protection of teeth and underlying bones.
-The gingiva works as a barrier for microorganisms and traumas.
-It is not easy for harder and coarser food participles to injure the gingiva because of its thick and dense structure.
-With poor gum hygiene and gum disorders, the teeth are more exposed to various diseases.
+- The primary function of the gums is the protection of the teeth and underlying bones.
+The gingiva works as a barrier to microorganisms and traumas.
+It is not that easy for harder food particles to injure the gingiva because of its thick and dense structure.
+With poor gum hygiene and disorders, the teeth are more exposed to various diseases.

 Arterial blood supply

-The arterial blood supply for gums covering alveolar arches of the maxilla is provided by branches of the maxillary artery, a terminal branch of the external carotid artery.
-The posterior superior alveolar artery perfuses the gums' posterior part, while the anterior superior alveolar arteries supply the frontal and middle regions of the gums.
-The anterior superior alveolar arteries are branches of the infraorbital artery.
+The arterial blood supply for gingiva is provided mainly by the branches of the maxillary artery - a terminal branch of the external carotid artery.
+The posterior superior alveolar artery supplies the posterior part of the maxillary gingiva, while the anterior superior alveolar arteries provide supply to the anterior and middle aspects of the maxillary gums.
+The mandibular gingiva receives arterial blood supply from the inferior alveolar artery.